satellytes/satellytes.com/blog-posts/github-billing-dashboard.md

 The following screenshot shows all the billing information you get from the GitHub Settings.
 No historical data, no expense per service.

-![screenshot of the billing settings in a Github account](images/gh-billing-dashboard-screenshot-of-gh-billing-settings.png)
+![screenshot of the billing settings in a Github account](images/gh-billing-dashboard-screenshot-of-gh-billing-settings.png) *Screenshot of the billing settings in a Github account*

 And this is what you get from the GitHub Billing Dashboard.
 Costs per service per month with historic data:

-![screenshot of the Github billing dashboard with some charts](images/gh-billing-dashboard-screenshot-of-gh-dashboard.png) This blog post gives you some insights into how we build it.
+![screenshot of the Github billing dashboard with some charts](images/gh-billing-dashboard-screenshot-of-gh-dashboard.png) *Screenshot of the Github billing dashboard with some charts*

+This blog post gives you some insights into how we build it.

 ## Technologies and Libraries